"I grew this moustache through sheer force of will, don't tell me I'm not ready."

-- Red Dead Redemption is jam-packed with impressive mustaches.
+- Red Dead Redemption is jam-packed with impressive moustaches.
 Let's see: We've got Landon Ricketts, Drew MacFarlane, Edgar Ross, Dutch Van Der Linde, the American Army captain, adult Jack Marston, and many, many more.

 - Fable The third offering in particular.
 The various protagonists almost all boast some truly magnificent specimens.
 Major Swift too, and Boulder and the indefatigable Sir Walter Beck.
 The Prince can as well, should you desire him too.
-When you sign the agreement to make Major Swift the army commander in the future, it actually says, "With a mustache like that on your side?
+When you sign the agreement to make Major Swift the army commander in the future, it actually says, "With a moustache like that on your side?
 How can you lose?"
 Ironic that he gets killed....

 - Yang grew a fantastic one in the 17-year gap between Final Fantasy IV and Final Fantasy IV The After Years.

 - Henry Hatsworth, the Quintessential British Gentleman from the puzzle/platformer hybrid for the DS.

 - Golden Sun fans had mixed reactions to Garet's new 'stache in Dark Dawn, but there's little denying his badassery, since he was previously a player character who helped save the world and all.

 - Draven has an impressively ridiculous Fu Manchu moustache.